Table of Contents

 - In Windows 10/8, press the Windows Key + X buttons and select the Command Prompt (Admin) option.

-If you still experience the error after trying all of the above methods, we recommend using the EaseUS Data Recovery Wizard.
-This excellent hard drive data recovery program can help you retrieve files from inaccessible drives and can be a lifesaver when you fear you've lost your data.
+If you still experience the error after trying the above methods, we recommend using the EaseUS Data Recovery Wizard.
+This excellent file recovery program can help you retrieve files from inaccessible drives and can be a lifesaver when you fear you've lost your data.

 For the best results both with restoring data and getting your drive working once more, it's always a good idea to try the recovery first, followed by reformatting.